 How to Hide the Firewall & Network Protection Section in Windows 11 Security app

-This guide shows you how to hide or show the Windows Security app Firewall & Network Protection area in Windows 11.
+This guide walks you through hiding or showing the Firewall & Network Protection area in the Windows 11 Security app.

 Before You Begin

 Warning: Modifying system settings can be risky.
-Before you start, please create a System Restore point.
+Before we begin, it’s a good idea to create a System Restore point.
 This allows you to revert changes if something goes wrong.
 This guide is intended for advanced users or administrators managing shared computers.

 Why Hide the Firewall Section?